pachyderm/docs/content/staging/pipeline-spec/datum-timeout.md

 - The value must be a string that represents a time value, such as `1s`, `5m`, or `15h`.

 ## When to Use

+You should consider setting a `datum_timeout` if the datums you are processing have a constant (expected) processing time.
+For example, if you know that 99% of your datums should complete in 5 minutes, a datum taking 20 minutes to process might be an indicator that something is wrong and it should be allowed to fail.